Apache Mahout: Backend agnostic

 Apache Mahout's code abstracts the domain-specific language from the engine where the code is run.
 While active development is done with the Apache Spark engine, users are free to implement any engine they choose- H2O and Apache Flink have been implemented in the past and examples exist in the code base.

 GPU/CPU accelerators

 The JVM has notoriously slow computation.
-To improve speed, “native solvers” were added which move in-core, and by extension, distributed BLAS operations out of the JVM, offloading to off-heap or GPU memory for processing via multiple CPUs and/or CPU cores, or GPUs when built against the ViennaCL library.
+To improve speed, "native solvers" were added which move in-core, and by extension, distributed BLAS operations out of the JVM, offloading to off-heap or GPU memory for processing via multiple CPUs and/or CPU cores, or GPUs when built against the ViennaCL library.
 ViennaCL is a highly optimized C++ library with BLAS operations implemented in OpenMP, and OpenCL.
-As of release 14.1, the OpenMP build considered to be stable, leaving the OpenCL build is still in its experimental POC phase.
+As of release 14.1, the OpenMP build considered to be stable, leaving the OpenCL build is still in its experimental proof-of-concept phase.

 Recommenders

 Apache Mahout features implementations of Alternating Least Squares, Co-Occurrence, and Correlated Co-Occurrence, a unique-to-Mahout recommender algorithm that extends co-occurrence to be used on multiple dimensions of data.